Oxy949/foundryvtt-show-me-the-roll/README.md

 ## Module settings

-* Auto Expand - Automaticly expand dice roll result for you
+* Auto Expand - Automatically show (expand) dice roll result for you
 * Hide Roll Formula - Hide the dice formula of the roll
 * Hide Subtotal Roll Result - Hide the sub-total result number (right to the dices)
 * Hide Total Roll Result - Hide the bottom result number
+* Disable Interaction - Disable 'click to expand/shrink' logic.
+Useful if you don't want to accidentally hide your roll's dice

 ## How it's work?